-These separate financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs").
+These separate financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRSs Standards").

 The Company has applied the temporary exemption from IFRS 9 Financial Instruments as permitted by IFRS 4 Insurance Contracts and has not previously adopted any version of IFRS 9, including the requirements from the presentation of gains and losses on financial liabilities designated as at FVTPL, for annual periods beginning before 1 January 2018.
 Company plans to have a single date of initial application of 1 January 2023 for whole IFRS 9.